 Kissimmee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kissimmee is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kissimmee who work in sales jobs (12.88%), office and administrative support (11.69%), and food service (10.71%).

-The percentage of adults in Kissimmee with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.98% of adults in Kissimmee have a bachelor's degree or advanced degree.
+The citizens of Kissimmee are slightly less educated than the national average of 21.84% for the average city or town: 16.98% of adults in Kissimmee have a bachelor's degree or advanced degree

 Kissimmee is an extremely ethnically-diverse city.
 The people who call Kissimmee home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Kissimmee, accounting for 68.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Kissimmee residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kissimmee include Irish, German, Italian, English, and Jamaican.